Actively Recruiting

 - Acute pharyngitis, tonsillitis, or upper respiratory tract infections

-- Acute worsening of respiratory diseases such as asthma, bronchitis, or COPD
+- Acute exacerbation of asthma, bronchitis, or COPD

-- Acute arrhythmia or severe heart diseases including congenital or valvular diseases
+- Acute arrhythmia or severe heart diseases including congenital and valvular diseases

-- Severe liver or kidney failure requiring alternative treatment
+- Severe liver or kidney failure requiring other treatments

 - Moderate or severe anemia, abnormal blood clotting, or blood diseases